OdatNurd/OverrideAudit/docs/content/config/settings.md

-This setting controls whether or not OverrideAudit will make sure any unsaved changes are persisted to disk when switching from an edit of an override to a diff of it, so that your changes will be reflected in the diff.
+This setting controls whether or not OverrideAudit will make sure any unsaved changes are persisted to disk when switching from an edit of an override to a diff of it using [Swap Diff/Edit View](../usage/commands.md#swap-diffedit-view), so that your changes will be reflected in the diff.

 This option has no effect for a buffer with unsaved changes that represents a file that no longer exists on disk (i.e. you have opened the override and then